10up/Engineering-Best-Practices/_includes/markdown/React.md

 ### Class Components
 Class Components are written in the ES6 Class syntax.
 When building a component using a JS Class, you are generally inferring that the component either manages its own `state` or it's `state` is managed by a state management library like Redux.
 LifeCycle methods are only available in class components.

 Class components are also capabale of handling `props`.
-Use these components when you need to build "intelligent" React components that are aware of their own `state` as well as the state of their children.
+Use these components when you need to build "intelligent" React components that are aware of their own `state` as well as the `state` of their children.
+Examples would include: Accordions, Dropdowns, Modals or Responsive Navigation.

 ### Stateless Functions
 A Stateless function can take the form of a plain function in JavaScript, or a fat arrow function stored in a variable.
 The biggest difference between a Class Component and a Stateless Function is that Stateless Functions are not aware of `state`. `state` can not be passed to them from a parent (unless it's through `props`) thus the component cannot update `state`.
 Stateless Function's can handle props as a destructured object as a parameter.

 If your component is not required to update `state` or the `state` of child components use a Stateless Function.
 They have a low re-render cost and provide for cleaner code.
+Examples would include: Grids, Sections, Dividers, Icons, Scaffolding.

 ### PureComponents
 PureComponents allow for greater performance benefits with in the React Lifecycle.
 When using a Pure Component, the logic of `shouldComponentUpdate` is altered to check whether a re-render is necessary when changes to `props` or `state` are compared.
 This is known as a _shallow-comparison_.
 In Class Components - `shouldComponentUpdate` will always fire, thus so will `render`.

 Use PureComponents to increase performance benefits of stateful components where you can easily ensure updates to `state` and `props` have not caused any mutations or side effects.
+Pure Components are highly subjective to how your component is tied up with in the context of `state` - many factors could have an influence on this decision such as design patterns, state management libraries and function.

 ## Routing